Heimweh or Fernweh?

 Heimweh: Homesickness and the guilt of leaving

 I miss home sometimes.
 But after three days of being home I miss being abroad.
 I get frustrated.
 Am I just spoiled?
 Probably.
+First world luxury problems.

 I never went traveling like others in their gap years did.
 Especially not to fun, exotic countries.
 I kind of regret that and wish I’d seen more countries so I could compare more.
 I just moved abroad committing to one country.
 Maybe I am not necessarily a commitment phobe after all but maybe I don’t always make the best decisions either.
 However, at that time, Germany was the next stepping stone and I couldn’t see further into my future than that.
 I needed to take that step.
 Germany wasn’t a place I saw myself living in long term.
 I was lost and searching for something and I hoped Germany would give me answers.
 Well, it has, so God answered that prayer.
 It just took me 10 years to hear Him.